GustavoDiforwil/minhaAtvidadesDePythonModulo2/README.md

-ola, aqui ficara minhas ativadades de estudo sobre python, vou por meus programas e etc, ele estara sempre aberto para você ver e analisar. caso queira dar uma dica, me mande uma mensagem no instagram insta esta no meu perfil aqui no github
+Olá!
+Este é o meu espaço para compartilhar minhas atividades de estudo sobre Python.
+Aqui, vou postar meus programas e muito mais, sempre aberto para você visualizar e analisar.
+Se tiver alguma dica, sinta-se à vontade para me enviar uma mensagem no Instagram.
+Você pode encontrar meu perfil vinculado aqui no GitHub.
 ///////////////////////////////////////////////////////////ENGLISH/////////////////////////////////////
-Hello, here will be my study activities on Python.
-I'll be sharing my programs and more, always open for you to view and analyze.
-If you'd like to give a tip, feel free to send me a message on Instagram.
-My Insta handle is in my profile here on GitHub.
+Hello!
+This is my space to share my Python study activities.
+Here, I'll be posting my programs and much more, always open for you to view and analyze.
+If you have any tips, feel free to send me a message on Instagram.
+You can find my profile linked here on GitHub.